More Than 70% of People Who Successfully Lose Weight Do This, Says Study

 Losing weight is usually never as simple as eating less, opting for a different diet, or simply deciding to exercise more.
 Let's be real: It's invariably a combination of all of those strategies, combined with hearty self-discipline, a supportive network of friends and family, and all sorts of clever tips and tricks you can use to give yourself an assist along the way.
 After all, there's a reason why an outsize number of dieters simply quit, and roughly 80% of people who successfully lost weight end up gaining most of it back.
 Weight loss is hard.

-If you're determined to lose weight, however, an all-new study published in the journal Obesity contains some interesting data that you can potentially use to make your own weight loss a little easier, and it sheds light on the importance of tracking your weight loss goals using all of the digital tools at your fingertips.
+If you're determined to lose weight, however, a study published in the journal Obesity contains some interesting data that you can potentially use to make your own weight loss a little easier, and it sheds light on the importance of tracking your weight loss goals using all of the digital tools at your fingertips.

 For the study, researchers from Stanford University analyzed the results of nearly 40 weight loss trials of overweight or obese people conducted over the course of ten years, and observed nearly 70 different types of digital self-monitoring throughout them all.
 At the end of the study, more than 70% of the dieters who used digital self-monitoring technology as part of their weight-loss effort experienced successful weight loss.
 The most common technology used to help with weight loss was simply websites (66%), followed by apps (33%), wearables (11%), electronic scales (12%), and text messaging (12%).

 "More frequent self-monitoring via digital health is linked to greater weight loss in behavioral interventions," concludes the study.
 "This association held regardless of which domains were self-monitored or which digital modalities used."

 The study also notes that "engagement rates were higher in digital than in paper-based self-monitoring."